What To Pack For Greece – Packing Lists For Every Season

 Kalamata, the Peloponnese in late September

 If you have a favourite hat, bring it with you.
-Or you can easily get a hat everywhere in Greece for just a few euro.
+Or you can easily get a hat everywhere in Greece for 10-20 euro.

 Some people might prefer large straw hats or otherwise wide-brimmed hats.
 Just be mindful when the strong Meltemi winds appear, as they can easily be blown off.